quantumlib/Cirq/docs/contributions/rfc_process.md

 *   Make sure you understand the feature and the design approved in the RFC.
 Ask questions and discuss the approach before beginning work.
 *   New features must include new unit tests that verify the feature works as expected.
-It's a good idea to write these tests before writing the code.
 *   Add or update relevant API documentation.
 Reference the RFC in the new documentation.
-*   Follow any other guidelines laid out in the CONTRIBUTING.md file in the project repo you're contributing to.
+*   Follow any other guidelines laid out in the [CONTRIBUTING.md](https://github.com/quantumlib/Cirq/blob/master/CONTRIBUTING.md) file in the project repo you're contributing to.
 *   Run unit tests before submitting your code.
 *   Work with the RFC sponsor to successfully land the new code.
 This could include PR / marketing of the new feature as well.
+*   Follow the Cirq process of deprecating code.
+Please refer to [\_compat.py](https://github.com/quantumlib/Cirq/blob/master/cirq/_compat.py) as an example.

 ## Keeping the bar high